Jah Cure: Legal issues

 Gun Court.
 In April 1999, found guilty and sentenced to 15 years in prison.
 Cure was transferred from the St. Catherine Adult Correctional Centre to the Tower Street Adult Correctional Centre, which had a digital recording studio the inmates could use.
 He was released on parole on 28 July 2007, after serving 8 years.

 On 1 October 2021 Jah was arrested in Amsterdam after having stabbed a music promoter in the stomach.
-On 22 March 2022 he was found guilty, and sentenced to 6 years in prison.
+On 22 March 2022 he was found guilt and was initially sentenced to six years in prison, but following an appeal, the sentence was increased to nine and a half years.